 For the full report, please visit: https://wallethub.com/edu/best-worst-cities-for-football-fans/9691/

-- 1.35 Billion: Chicken wings will be eaten during the Super Bowl, plus at least 14,500 tons of chips, 8 million pounds of guacamole and 10 million pounds of ribs.
+- 1.38 Billion: Chicken wings will be eaten during the Super Bowl weekend, plus at least 14,500 tons of chips, 8 million pounds of guacamole and 10 million pounds of ribs.

-- 1 in 5: People would skip the wedding of a close friend or relative to watch their team in the Super Bowl live.
-More than 1 in 7 would skip the birth of their child.
+- 1 in 2: People would sacrifice their vacation days for one year to watch their team win the Super Bowl.
+More than 1 in 3 would give up their annual bonus.

 To see all the stats and the full infographic, please visit: https://wallethub.com/blog/super-bowl-facts/1589/